National Aquatic Animal Of India | River Dolphin

 Indian River Dolphins

-Ganges river dolphin is a very rare subspecies of a mammal endemic to the Ganges and Brahmaputra Rivers and their tributaries in India, Bangladesh and Nepal.
+Ganges river dolphin is a very rare subspecies of a mammal endemic to the Ganges and Brahmaputra Rivers and their tributaries in India, Bangladesh, and Nepal.

 The species has a slit similar to a blowhole on the top of the head, which acts as a nostril.
 The dolphin has the peculiarity of swimming on one side so that its flipper trails the muddy bottom.
 This behavior is understood to help it to find food Being a mammal, the Ganges River dolphin cannot breathe in the water and must surface every 30-120 seconds.

-According to the older human generation in Assam, three decades ago, the Gangetic dolphin was one of the most commonly sighted aquatic mega-fauna in the Brahmaputra River system.
+According to the older human generation in Assam, three decades ago, the Gangetic dolphin was one of the most commonly sighted aquatic megafauna in the Brahmaputra River system.

 However, due to increasing anthropogenic pressures, the overall population of the species has been declining and they have been extirpated from most of the major tributaries of the Brahmaputra and are now restricted to pockets in the Brahmaputra mainstream.
-This mammal is also said to represent the purity of the holy Ganga as it can only survive in pure and fresh water.
+This mammal is also said to represent the purity of the holy Ganga as it can only survive in pure and freshwater.

-Due to sharp decline in population, Gangetic dolphin was listed as ‘Vulnerable’ in the Red List of Threatened Species of International Union for Conservation of Nature and Natural Resources (IUCN) in the year 1994.
+Due to a sharp decline in population, the Gangetic dolphin was listed as ‘Vulnerable’ in the Red List of Threatened Species of International Union for Conservation of Nature and Natural Resources (IUCN) in the year 1994.